 A weekly report describing the System Availability and performance of the Hosted Services during the previous seven (7) calendar days as compared to the System Availability requirement.
 The weekly report must be available every

-at Eastern Standard Time, and must include the previous seven (7) calendar days (Monday through Sunday).
+Monday at 10:00 am Eastern Standard Time, and must include the previous seven (7) calendar days (Monday through Sunday).
 The reportable week shall begin at twelve (12 am) Eastern Standard Time, and end midnight (12 pm) Sunday of that calendar week.

 A monthly report describing the System Availability and performance of the Hosted Services during the calendar month as compared to the System Availability requirement.
-The monthly report must be available ( ) business days following the last day of the previous month and must include all of the calendar days of that reportable month.
-The reportable month will start at , EST on
+The monthly report must be available ten (10) business days following the last day of the previous month and must include all of the calendar days of that reportable month.
+The reportable month will start at 12:00am, EST on